 Portal chirped a third time.
 “Invalid statement.”

 When Esma finally reached the bridge, her console was the only one illuminated.
 It glowed eerily in the dim light, an eye of blue peering out amongst a dozen other dark viewscreens that dotted the horseshoe arc of the bridge controls.
 Next to her primary screen, a secondary display flashed red, scrolling a series of cryptic figures and icons below a simple two-word warning: proximity alert.

 “Nature of the contact,” Esma barked as she slid into her seat.

 “Alliance military craft,” Portal replied.
-“Transponder code Gamma-Four-Six-Four-Freedom-Two-Niner.”
+“Transponder code Gamma-Four-Six-Four-Foxtrot-Two-Niner.”

 Esma ran the sensor image through a series of standard analyses, which spat back a canned assessment: Thunderspear-class one-man fighter.

 “What do we have on the launch vessel, Gamma-Four-Six-Four?”